raythree/react-bootstrap-theme-switcher/README.md

 You can use the versions provided by the theme switcher from ```node_modules/react-bootstrap-theme-switcher/themes``` or you generate your own and pass the root directory to the theme switcher.
 However, the structure and file naming must exactly match what is provided in the distribution.
 Instructions on downloading/customizing Bootswatch themes can be [found here](https://github.com/thomaspark/bootswatch).

-**NOTE:** Do NOT load the default Bootstrap theme as you might normally do with webpack (require('node_modules/.../bootstrap')) because the ```ThemeSwitcher``` looks for specifically named stylesheet links when removing the current theme.
-Let the ThemeSwitcher load the default theme at startup.
+**NOTE:** Do NOT load the default Bootstrap theme or JQuery as you might normally do with webpack, e.g. ```require('node_modules/.../bootstrap')```, because the ```ThemeSwitcher``` looks for specifically named stylesheet links when removing the current theme.
+Let the ThemeSwitcher load both Bootstrap and JQuery at startup.

 ### Auto reload last theme used